Anoop-Kondepudi/Education-Webscraper/README.md

 The bot automates the process of fetching video answers from Numerade links shared in specific Discord channels and returns the video links in an embedded message.
 Note: This code is based on an existing project that I found and have since fixed, improved, and modified to better meet its needs.

+# Scribd

+### Libraries / Dependencies:
+- *discord*: Interacts with Discord API.
+- *discord.ext.commands*: Provides commands extension for the Discord bot.
+- *re*: Handles regular expressions.

+### Bot Initialization:
+- Creates a Discord bot client with specific intents.
+- Initializes a queue to handle incoming messages.

+### Event Handlers:
+- **on_ready**: Logs when the bot is online.
+- **on_message**: Processes incoming messages from Discord channels.

+### Message Processing:
+- **on_message**: Identifies Scribd links in messages from allowed channels.
+- Adds a checkmark emoji reaction to indicate the message is being processed.
+- Creates an embedded message with a link to the Scribd document or presentation.

+### Error Handling:
+- **on_error**: Logs errors that occur during event processing.

+### Running the Bot:
+- Instantiates the *ScribdBot* class and runs the Discord bot using a token.

+The bot automates the process of identifying Scribd documents or presentation links shared in specific Discord channels and returns an embedded message with a clickable link to view the content.